Healthdirect Free Australian health advice you can count on.

 How long does orthodontic treatment take?

-Treatment usually takes about 2 years.
-You will probably need to see the orthodontist regularly to get checked.
+Treatment usually takes about 1 to 3 years.
+You will need to see your orthodontist regularly for check-ups.

 If you have health insurance, check whether you can claim some costs.